paul-witsberger/paul-witsberger/README.md

 - 👋 Hi, I’m @paul-witsberger
 - 👀 I’m interested in spacecraft trajectory optimization, machine learning, and AI within video games.
-- 🌱 I’m currently learning about how AI can be used to solve video games.
+- 🌱 I’m currently learning about transformers and LLMs, and also how AI can be used to solve video games.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me - pwitsberger@gmail.com